Advancing vs. Retarding Ignition Timing: Key Differences

 The suspension system in your car helps stabilize it while you drive.
 This way, you get a smooth ride and you’re not bouncing around every time you hit a bump or dip.
 There are many parts that make up the suspension, and shock absorbers play an important role in this system.

-The shock absorbers’ main function is to ensure your tires are contacting the road at all times.
+The shock absorbers’ main function is to ensure your tires remain in contact with the road.
 This allows you to drive the vehicle safely and efficiently.
 They also help the brakes do their job by always keeping the tires in contact with the road surface.
 Worn shocks can result in vibrations when you’re driving and uneven tire wear, among other issues.

 When your car is running, it generates fumes and gases called emissions.
 To help regulate emissions and remove them from your car efficiently, there is an exhaust system hard at work.
 One of the main components in this system is the catalytic converter.